iotaledger/wasplib/tools/schema/docs/usage.md

 The schema tool will generate a complete set of source files for the desired language(s).
 After generating the Rust code for the first time you should modify the Cargo.toml file to your likings, and potentially add the new project to a Rust workspace.
-Corgo.toml will not be regenerated once it already exists.
+Cargo.toml will not be regenerated once it already exists.
 The generated files together readily compile into a Wasm file by using the appropriate command: